Assistant Director for Communications, Youth-Nex; Managing Director, CRPES

 B.A., Honors Program, Psychology and Youth Studies, University of Minnesota-Twin Cities

 Leslie Booren received her Master's in Human Development at Washington State University and her Bachelor's from the honors program in Psychology and Youth Studies at the University of Minnesota.
 She also holds an IOM, Institute of Organizational Management, certification for 95+ hours of non-profit management from the United States Chamber of Commerce in 2015.
-Leslie is a recipient of the 2017 UVA Leonard W. Sandridge Outstanding Contribution Award and the 2015 Curry Outstanding Staff Award, and represents the Curry School of Educaton and Human Development on the UVA Staff Senate.
+Leslie is a recipient of the 2017 UVA Leonard W. Sandridge Outstanding Contribution Award and the 2015 School of Education and Human Development Outstanding Staff Award, and represents the School of Educaton and Human Development on the UVA Staff Senate.

 Currently, Leslie is the Assistant Director for Communication for Youth-Nex, the UVA Center to Promote Effective Youth Development.
 In this role she manages all internal communications and events.
 Leslie also is a Managing Director at the Center for Race and Public Education in the South (CRPES) where she provides project management support for the Teachers in the Movement Project and other research studies, as well as administrative support for the center.